adelynclemmer/adelynclemmer/README.md

 # Hi, I'm Adelyn!

 I'm a student at the University of Notre Dame studying Finance and Global Affairs with a Data Science minor.
-I am particularly interested in global development and entrepreneurship, so I hope to develop future projects displaying trends and patterns in small buisness investment abroad.
+I am particularly interested in global development and entrepreneurship, so I hope to develop future projects displaying trends and patterns in small buisness investment abroad!

 ## About Me
 - 🎓 Currently pursuing a Data Science minor